 The SCHI is an essential element for the achievement of the vision for SCUH and will drive the development of new knowledge, through research, to contribute to national and international improvements in patient care, while educating and training the next generations of staff.

-The SCHI's research and learning spaces will provide opportunities for health professionals to participate in teaching, research and clinical practice.
+The SCHI's research and learning spaces provide opportunities for health professionals to participate in teaching, research and clinical practice.

 - multiple training programs to up-skill existing health professionals across a wide range of disciplines